EndPointCorp/end-point-blog/2015/01/28/social-innovation-summit-2014.html.md

 image credit: [Jensen Sutta](http://www.jensensutta.com/)

 I was thrilled to see the Google.org team in front of the system sharing the larger narrative associated with each project.
-This highlights one of the many opportunities of the Liquid Galaxy—the opportunity to share, explore and collaborate in real time, in front of an immersive array of screens.
+This highlights one of the many opportunities of the Liquid Galaxy—​the opportunity to share, explore and collaborate in real time, in front of an immersive array of screens.

 <img height="471px;" src="/blog/2015/01/28/social-innovation-summit-2014/image-2.png" style="-webkit-transform: rotate(0.00rad); border: none; transform: rotate(0.00rad);" width="624px;"/>